 This is a course for certified technologists, ARRT (R), ARRT (N), ARRT (T), and (CNMT), who are admitted to the computed tomography (CT) program.
-Patient care and management, computed tomography (CT) scanning protocols, techniques and related pathology will be covered.
+Computed tomography (CT) scanning protocols, patient care, and related pathology will be covered.

 RAD 265 Computed Tomography (CT) Clinical Education I